Berklee College of Music: Berklee College of Music (1970–2016)

+College Buildings along Massachusetts Avenue in Boston, including the Berklee Performance Center, 130 Massachusetts Avenue, and the 160 Massachusetts Avenue tower.

 The school became Berklee College of Music in 1970 and bestowed its first honorary doctorate on Duke Ellington in 1971.
 Vibraphonist Gary Burton joined the faculty in 1971, helping to solidify the place of jazz-rock fusion in the curriculum.
 As Dean of Curriculum from 1985 to 1996, Burton led the development of several new majors, including music synthesis and songwriting, and facilitated the school's transition to technology-based education.
 Curriculum innovations during the 1970s included the first college-level instrumental major in electric bass guitar in 1973, and the first jazz-rock ensemble class in 1974.

 In 1979, Berklee founder Lawrence Berk stepped down as president.
-The board of trustees appointed his son, Lee Eliot Berk, to replace him.
+The board of trustees appointed his son Lee Eliot Berk to replace him.
 Under new leadership, the school underwent further growth and diversification of its curriculum.
 The college offered the world's first undergraduate degree program in film scoring starting in 1980.
 Beginning in 1981, the string department curriculum expanded to include many stylistic idioms besides classical music.
 In 1986, the world's first college-level major in music synthesis was offered, followed by the world's first college songwriting major in 1987.
 Instrumental majors also expanded to include the first college hand-percussion major in 1988.
 The college was also the first third-level institution in the world to offer a course in Electric Bass Guitar.
 While many conservatories offer a major in Double Bass, Berklee's former bass chair Rich Appleman was a pioneer in bass education and understood the impact this change could bring.